 The tractor body hinges forward for maintenance access and is latched down in the OPERATING position.
-To raise the body, pull back on body latch and lift body from the rear of the machine.
+To raise the body, pull back on body latch and lift body using the lift handle on the rear of the body.

 Body Latch